Kawamata--Miyaoka type inequality for $\mathbb{Q}$-Fano varieties with canonical singularities: -Fano threefolds with terminal singularities

-Besides Reid's orbifold Riemann--Roch formula, Kawamata's result \cite[Proposition 1]{Kawamata1992} is another key result used in the studying of $\mathbb Q$-Fano threefolds (see for example, \cite{Suzuki2004, Prokhorov2010,Prokhorov2022,Brownkasparzyk2022} and the references therein).
-Though the inequality in Theorem \ref{thm.main} for terminal $\bQ$-Fano threefolds is already stronger than Kawamata's one in general case, we can still ask if it can be improved or even be made optimal in the viewpoint of explicit classification of terminal $\bQ$-Fano threefolds.
+Besides Reid's orbifold Riemann--Roch formula, Kawamata's result \cite[Proposition 1]{Kawamata1992} is another key result used in the studying of $\bQ$-Fano threefolds with terminal singularities and $\rho(X)=1$ (\cite{Suzuki2004, Prokhorov2010,Prokhorov2022,BrownKasprzyk2022}).
+Though the inequality in Theorem \ref{thm.main} is already stronger than Kawamata's one in dimension three, we can still ask if it can be improved or even be made optimal in the viewpoint of the explicit classification of $\bQ$-Fano threefolds.